Tsimafei-Khamitsevich/todoapp/README.md

 # todoapp
 The app will help you keep track of tasks you want to fullfill.

-Tasks stored in lists which are on the first user page.
+Tasks stored in lists which are on the first user page bellow.
+The page is similar to task page.

 <image src="./images/first_user_page.png" alter="first user page">